Open-LinaOS-Foundation/LinaOS/Documentation/dev-tools/kunit/usage.rst

 The purpose of this document is to describe what KUnit is, how it works, how it is intended to be used, and all the concepts and terminology that are needed to understand it.
-This guide assumes a working knowledge of the Linux kernel and some basic knowledge of testing.
+This guide assumes a working knowledge of the LinaOS kernel and some basic knowledge of testing.

 For a high level introduction to KUnit, including setting up KUnit for your